Sexual violence against women is the result of the cult of masculinity

 The use of sexualised violence on the streets of Britain or America is the result of the cult of masculinity – some men become addicted to it and feel they have no identity without it.
 This cult is a drug pushed by gangs and the culture of wars in order to make men act violently and risk their lives against their own self-interest as human beings.
 That's why what happens with gangs on the streets of your cities and ours most resembles what happens in wartime.
 Sociologically, psychologically and practically, the gangs of London and New York may be different in degree, but not in kind.
 We can only uncover and cure this wound to humanity – especially to the female half of humanity, whose control and subjugation is the most basic requirement of the cult of masculinity – if we report on and pay attention to the victimiser, not just the victim.

-More articles in WMC Women Under Siege by Category: Gloria Steinem, Misogyny, Violence against women
+More articles by Category: Gloria Steinem, Misogyny, Violence against women

-More articles in WMC Women Under Siege by Tag: Sexualized violence, Sexual harassment
+More articles by Tag: Sexualized violence, Sexual harassment